-The tide and moon clocks in The Island’s living room help you plan your day in tune with nature.
-It really does give you a different relationship to eternal natural forces when you decide which route to take to go to the shops by looking at the tide clock.
+The tide clock in The Island’s living room helps you plan your day in tune with nature.
+It really does give you a different relationship to eternal natural forces when you decide which route to take to go to the shops by glancing at the tide clock.

 'The island was amazing and our kids absolutely loved staying there.
 Brilliant!'